lucianoayres/nlp-sentinel/README.md

 ## Project Overview

-**NPL-Sentinel** is a Natural Language Processing (NLP) project focused on **sentiment analysis** of consumer product reviews.
+**NLP-Sentinel** is a Natural Language Processing (NLP) project focused on **sentiment analysis** of consumer product reviews.
 While the models implemented here do not target maximum predictive accuracy, the main goal is to explore and apply NLP training techniques and methodologies to a realistic scenario—analyzing consumer sentiments toward a smartphone product.

-The name **NPL-Sentinel** conveys the idea of a "sentinel" continuously monitoring opinions to uncover trends and insights that drive informed decision-making.
+The name **NLP-Sentinel** conveys the idea of a "sentinel" continuously monitoring opinions to uncover trends and insights that drive informed decision-making.

 ---